Published:

 Mortgage Rate Trends in Bremerton, WA

 Mortgage rates directly impact monthly payments.
-As of August 15, 2025, the current rate for 15- and 30-year fixed-rate mortgages in Bremerton, Washington is as follows:
+The current rate for 15- and 30-year fixed-rate mortgages in Bremerton, Washington is as follows:

 Our Rates vs the Industry Average

 Sammamish Mortgage’s mortgage rates are more competitive than the national average.
-As of the second week of August 2025, the national industry average rate for a 30-year fixed-rate mortgage is currently 6.67%.
+As of May 7, 2026, the Freddie Mac average rate for a 30-year fixed-rate mortgage is 6.37%.

 Based on the chart above, Sammamish Mortgage’s rates with a buy-down are much lower, helping borrowers save over the life of their loan.
 For borrowers looking to save money out of pocket, our 0-point loans reduce upfront costs while also providing a better rate than the national average.